Bert Gray: International career

 During the two years between November 1929 and October 1931, Wales called upon several keepers, including Cardiff City's Len Evans and Wrexham's Dick Finnigan, who was called up for the match against Ireland in February 1930 because Manchester City refused to release Gray.
 (The Irish won this match 7–0, with six goals from Joe Bambrick.)

 Gray returned to the side for three matches in October/November 1931, in the 1932 British Home Championship.
 Gray was appointed captain in Keenor's absence for the match against Scotland on 31 October; despite "(keeping) goal in fine style", Gray conceded three goals with the Welsh only managing two in reply from Ernie Curtis.

 For five seasons, between October 1932 and March 1936, Roy John played in goal for Wales, before Gray received a recall for the match against England on 17 October 1936.
+The 2-1 victory for Wales meant Bert Gray became the first Welshman to be on the winning side against England four times.
 Gray retained his place for five matches and helped Wales take the British Home Championship once again.
 His final international appearance came against Ireland on 16 March 1938 when Gray was in his 38th year.
+He remained Wales's most capped goalkeeper for twenty years until Jack Kelsey won his 25th cap against Brazil in the 1958 World Cup quarter finals.